 We ate a whole lot of butternut squash soup that was just nowhere near as good as what I had while out.

 After many many months of trying, I finally gave up and decided to just start from scratch.
-Clean slate!

 Which leads us to today.
-With this super flavorful, and a touch spicy, thai-inspired butternut soup recipe!
+With this super flavorful, and a touch spicy, thai-inspired butternut soup recipe.

 And oh is this one something special.
 We have some ginger, some coconut milk and of course, the roasted garlic.

-Which is magical stuff I tell you.
 If you have never roasted garlic before, please oh pretty please, give it a shot.

 - To make this a weeknight meal, roast the garlic in advance and use pre-cut butternut squash (either store-bought or do it yourself ahead of time).

 - If your canned coconut milk is separated, warm it up quickly to get it to come back together (I do this on the stovetop).

 - When pureeing the soup in your blender, loosely cover the top with a dish towel (this helps to prevent you from accidentally burning yourself!).
 If you have an immersion blender, you can use that here instead.